iambugra/UCD-Short_Term_Forecast/README.md

 Source of the data used in this work is Central Control Room for Air Quality Management - Delhi NCR ([See here](https://app.cpcbccr.com/ccr/#/caaqm-dashboard/caaqm-landing/caaqm-comparison-data)).
 You can reach the samples used in this work from [here](https://drive.google.com/drive/folders/1sIITvGDrgwuL7oD5GS2AbD_0d4TyzOYL?usp=sharing).

 ### Scripts
 - `automate.py`: This file is used to download the required data files from above-mentioned link automatically.
-One can download the csv files directly from the second link in the data seciton or run this python file.
+One can download the csv files directly from the second link in the data section or run this python file (downloaded excel files should be saved as csv files).
 - `defns.py`: Definitions of some functions used in `automate.py`.
-- `stropns.py`: This file has some functions that does some string operations.
+- `stropns.py`: Some string operations.
 - `ljungbox.py`: Implementation of Ljung-Box test.
 Work is done by [Bhavesh Bhatt](github.com/bhattbhavesh91/time_series_notebooks)
 - `rand_5_data.txt`: 5 randomly selected samples used in this work.
-- `short-term-fcast-sarima.ipynb`:
+- `short-term-fcast-sarima.ipynb`: A program that step by step forecasts a pollution data.
+- `make_test.py`: Main program that runs the model and produces results in seperate text files.
+- `read_results.py` : Evaluates the results from `make_test.py` and creates the statistics of __Results__ section in the paper.